 Eat at Diocletian’s Wine House

-Hans took it upon himself to use TripAdvisor to search for recommended restaurants to eat at while in Split.
+My husband took it upon himself to use TripAdvisor to search for bestrestaurants to eat in Split, as finding local cuisine is important to us.
 Knowing that we were on the coast of Croatia, I knew that fish would be very popular.
 Hans found a great little restaurant called Diocletian’s Wine House in a small alley as soon as you walk in through the Silver Gate.
 A beautiful Roman girl awaits you in front of the restaurant to guide you to your table, adding a special ambiance to your romantic dinner out.
 It was honestly the best place to eat in Split!
 We still rave about this meal!

 Not being a fish eater myself, I enjoyed a traditional Lamb Pasticada with Gnocchi.
 I would try it again later in Dubrovnik only to find out it is more traditional with beef instead of lamb and is served for all major celebrations in Dalmatia.
 Hans, being the fish lover that he is and not very often has the chance for good fish, ordered the massive Blue Plate fish platter with a tuna fillet, clams, mussels, squid and more.
 Considering we were eating dinner at a Wine House, it was absolutely a must to order a glass of wine.
 In Croatia, I only found authentic Croatian wines on the menus which was a nice change from always having imported wines.